 About the Scholarship

-The 2016 Reid Bryson Scholarship event included 18 student applicants from a diverse set of departments and centers across campus, including CCR, Population Health Sciences, the Space Science and Engineering Center (SSEC), the Nelson Institute, Atmospheric and Oceanic Sciences, Zoology, Geography, Engineering, Life Sciences Communication, and Agronomy.
+The Nelson Institute Center for Climatic Research (CCR) held its 10th annual Reid Bryson Scholarship competition on February 13, 2020.
+There were 18 student applicants from a diverse set of departments and centers across campus, including Nelson Institute, Atmospheric and Oceanic Sciences, Space Science and Engineering Center, Civil and Environmental Engineering, Integrative Biology, Forest and Wildlife Ecology, Geography, Chemistry, Botany, UW Biocore, Department of Medicine and Public Health, and Agricultural and Applied Economics.
 This rich variety captures the interdisciplinary nature of Professor Reid Bryson's studies and will inspire other UW students.

 Applicants for the Reid Bryson Scholarship must either be a registered undergraduate or graduate student at the University of Wisconsin-Madison, from any department or center.
 The research should either address (1) fundamental climatic and meteorological processes or (2) environmental issues at the interface of climate, people, and the environment.
 Professor Bryson's research was highly interdisciplinary, so students from across the sciences and humanities are encouraged to apply.